logzio/documentation/docs/shipping/Code/dotnet.md

 In the example above, the metric has a name ("my_counter"), a tag key ("test") and a tag value ("my_test").
 These parameters are used to query data from this metric in your Logz.io dashboard.

-###### Apdex

-Apdex (Application Performance Index) allows you to monitor end-user satisfaction.
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/apdex/).

-###### Counter

-Counters are one of the most basic supported metrics types: They enable you to track how many times something has happened.
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/counters/).

-###### Gauge

-A Gauge is an action that returns an instantaneous measurement for a value that abitrarily increases and decreases (for example, CPU usage).
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/gauges/).

-###### Histogram

-Histograms measure the statistical distribution of a set of values.
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/histograms/).

-###### Meter

-A Meter measures the rate at which an event occurs, along with the total count of the occurences.
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/meters/).

-###### Timer

-A Timer is a combination of a histogram and a meter, which enables you to measure the duration of a type of event, the rate of its occurrence, and provide duration statistics.
-For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/timers/).

-##### Run your application
+**5. View your metrics**

 Run your application to start sending metrics to Logz.io.

-##### Check Logz.io for your events

-Give your events some time to get from your system to ours, and then open [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).
+Allow some time for data ingestion, then check your [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).

-##### Filter the metrics by labels
+### Filter metrics by labels

-Once the metrics are in Logz.io, you can query the required metrics using labels.
-Each metric has the following labels:
+Once the metrics are in Logz.io, you can query them using labels.
+Each metric includes the following labels:

 | App Metrics parameter name | Description | Logz.io parameter name |
 |---|---|---|